gvwilson/sensibleadventures/cloudherd/new.md

 wrong?
 Wait!
 Where are you going?"

 She ignored him as she raced along the crest of the ridge, fear squirming in her gut.
-"Noxy!"

-She stopped at the edge of the ridge and looked down into the narrow ravine below.
+She stopped at the edge of the ridge and looked down into the narrow ravine it overlooked.
 Two clouds floated there, each with a cloudherd and a pair of soldiers sitting on it.
 The larger was Little Beads.
 The second was Pillow, Stale's own Pillow.
 She'd know the old cow anywhere.
 And she'd know its herder too.

 "Noxy!"
 Thokmay grabbed her arm.
-"What are you---oh.
-Rot."
-He bent over with his elbows on his knees to catch his breath.
+"What are you---oh."
+He stared down at the clouds and their passengers in dismay.

 "It's Grappa Gas," Noxy said stupidly.
 "What's he doing here?"

-"What?"
-Thokmay stared down at the clouds and their passengers.
-As he did so, Tasteless raised an arm and waved as if they were friends passing each other on their way to market.
+Below, Tasteless raised an arm and waved as if they were friends passing each other on their way to market.
+As the soldiers beside the cloudherd stood, Thokmay raised his own arm in a gesture that was anything but friendly.

+"I'd give the crown for a bow right now," Thokmay muttered.

+"Me too," Noxy agreed, oblivious for the moment to the fact that she didn't actually have a crown and had never fired a bow in her life.
+"But what's he *doing* there?
+He's on your side!"

+"Worry about that later," Thokmay said, tugging her away.
+"We have to keep moving.
+And keep our eyes open---they *have* to be setting up an ambush."

+The trail ran half a gallop along the top of the ridge.
+Some stretches were so narrow that they had to go single file with cliff-steep dropoffs to the left and right.
+Kulbinder insisted on taking the lead on those despite his injury, pacing ahead of them in case the rebel soldiers had somehow found a way to hide among the few pebbles that the scouring wind had left behind.
+The valleys on either side were dense and dark with shadowed evergreens, but the only other living thing at their height was the ever-circling hawk.

+Ulfmaerr stopped them when they reached a small marker made of head-sized stones piled in a loose pyramid.
+"Down that way," he pointed.
+The forest beneath them looked no different to Noxy than anything else they had seen, but her father was already trotting and skidding down the steep path, dragging his staff behind him like a ship's rudder to steer.

+They were halfway to the forest when four of the boulders next to the path threw off their gray blankets and stood up to bar the path.
+Two aimed arrows at the four fugitives.
+The third hefted a sword, and the fourth---

+"Your Highness."
+Sergeant Dorbu saluted.

+Ulfmaerr oofed as Noxy stumbled into him.
+Thokmay skidded to a halt beside them.
+He hesitated a moment, then returned the salute.
+"Sergeant.
+Uh uh, hold on."
+The prince stepped sideways to stand in front of Kulbinder as the two bowmen turned their arrows on him.

+"Hold your shots," Sergeant Dorbu commanded without looking at his men.
+"Your Highness, my apologies, but I must insist you come with us."

+"And in the name of my father the kind, I order you to let us pass," Thokmay replied coldly.

+Sergeant Dorbu shook his head.
+"I'm sorry," he said, sounding as though he meant it.
+"But I can't do that.
+And please don't," he added to Ulfmaerr as the magician turned the gesture he'd been about to make into scratching his armpit.
+"However quick you might be with your magic, I'll bet one of my men will be quicker with an arrow."

+Loose rock clattered above them.
+Noxy shot a look over her shoulder.
+Four more soldiers had appeared on the ridge and were making their way down to join them, swords and bows in their hands.
+Her heart sank.
+They wouldn't get ten strides if they tried to run.  *At least I'll get to rest,* she thought, immediately angry at herself for thinking it.

+That was when the rocks suddenly started flying.